buoy-graphql/buoy/docs/master/api-reference/mutation.md

 # Mutation

-The Mutation-object is a wrapper around the Apollo-client.
+The mutation is a lot like the query.
+However, the mutation will not cache any results locally.

 ## Initializing a new Mutation

 Mutations are created through the `Buoy`-service.
-Buoy returns an `Observable`.
+Buoy returns a Promise.
 The mutation is executed immediately once initialized.

 [Click here](/demo) to see a live example.